 Detect and stop targeted attacks with a data-centric approach that protects sensitive data regardless of the source of attack.

-Digital Guardian’s data protection capabilities go well beyond traditional DLP – watch our latest video demos to learn how our Advanced Threat Protection provides unparalleled visibility and behavior-based detection of advanced attacks.What is Advanced Threat Protection (ATP)?
+Digital Guardian’s data protection capabilities go well beyond traditional DLP – watch our latest video demos to learn how our Advanced Threat Protection provides unparalleled visibility and behavior-based detection of advanced attacks.Inside Digital Guardian's Advanced Threat Protection: Part One

-In today's blog, the last in a three part series, we break down what differentiates Digital Guardian's Advanced Threat Protection capabilities from other endpoint detection response products.
-Read the first part in this series here and the second part here.
+In today's blog, the first of a three part series, we break down how Digital Guardian's Advanced Threat Protection Real-Time Detection feature can help help provide endpoint detection visibility.
+Look for part two of the series on Monday, November 13.